jmezalon/contact-book/README.md

 My mvp is to allow the user to see their contact.
 Favorite their contacts, and delete a contact.
 I also want the user to be able to sort through their contacts, by last name or first name alphabetically

 # Stretch goals
 I would like the user to be able to do more than just favorite their contacts.
 I want them to be able to change the names, numbers, email, and pictures.
+I want to add the dashes for the user if they add a phone number without them.